 Changes after filing

-Vehicle status can change after Form 2290 is filed, such as when a vehicle is sold, destroyed, stolen, or exceeds mileage limits.
+Vehicle status may change after Form 2290 is filed, including situations where a vehicle is sold, destroyed, stolen, or exceeds mileage limits.

-The form includes mechanisms to keep tax treatment aligned with actual vehicle use for the remainder of the tax period.
+The form includes mechanisms that allow tax treatment to remain aligned with actual vehicle use for the remainder of the tax period.

 Situations that require corrections or additional reporting are explained in amended Form 2290 and corrections, while situations that may result in credits or refunds are explained in Form 2290 credits and refunds.